ahal/cookiecutter-active-data-recipes/README.md

 [readthedocs][10] respectively.
 If you don't need these, feel free to delete the relevant config files.

-Finally, take a look at the example recipe and query.
+Finally, take a look at the `build_times` example recipe and query.
 They have lots of comments that explain the various aspects of a `recipe`.
 You can either modify this to suit your needs or create a new recipe from scratch.
 Take a look at the main [active-data-recipe][0] documentation for more information on writing recipes and queries.

 [0]: https://active-data-recipes.readthedocs.io/en/latest/
 [1]: https://pypi.org/project/adr